RohinPat/Reversi/src/README.txt

   - `Coordinate.java`: Contains the logic for the hexagonal coordinate system, allowing for unique cell identification and navigation.
   - `Disc.java`: Defines the possible states a cell can hold: black, white, or empty.
   - `Turn.java`: Dictates player turns, ensuring the game flows smoothly between black and white players.
+  - `GameState.java`: Keeps track of the current state of the game - will also be implemented to determine the score based on the ending number of pieces on the board

 - **View Package:**
   - `BoardRenderer.java`: Responsible for visually rendering the game board, providing users with a view of the current game state.